What Kind Should You Use?

 1. Don’t bend as easily, which may allow more time before you have to straighten or re-form the wire

 Take the spinner shaft between your thumb and forefinger and twist it back and forth.
-Your treble hook should spin in a straight line with the wire shaft, without moving side to side.
+Your treble hook should spin straight with the wire shaft without moving side to side.

-If it is off center, make minor adjustments until the hook is in true alignment with the shaft.
+If it is off-center, make minor adjustments until the hook aligns with the shaft.
 This is often best done by moving the hook within the hook tubing.